That1Cameron/That1Cameron.github.io/_posts/2024-05-05-welcome-to-jekyll.markdown

 date:   2024-05-05 02:42:31 -0400
 categories: update
 ---
 This is the first "Post" on my githubpages.
 Im using this to document the projects that I work on.
 Overall Jekyll seems like a generally accessable tool but I have some issues with it, more specifically with its inegration with github pages.
 Github provides a very small selection for the remote themes.
 Also the difficulty with editing theme build files is a lttle frustraiting as if there is something that I want to change about this theme I cant easily do that due to githubs implementation of the remote themes.
+I am going to retroactively make some posts about recent projects that I can accuratly document.